mekty2012/Deep-Learning-Theory/README.md

 ## Extending Inference Compilation

 So LSTM is quite classical model, and we have much stronger models like transformer.
 What about using them?

+## Deep Learning Ideas

+1. Can Neural Network learn arbitrary rules?
+In specific, design some random decision tree on image dataset.
+Will neural network learn it?
+2. Can Neural Network learn length mapping? i.e., every input-output sequence is random vector with arbitrary length, however their length is always equal.